carvel-dev/imgpkg/README.md

 To keep source code documentation up to date, imgpkg uses [godoc](https://go.dev/blog/godoc).
 To document a type, variable, constant, function, or a package, write a regular comment directly preceding its declaration that begins with the name of the element it describes.
 See the [registry package](https://github.com/carvel-dev/imgpkg/blob/develop/pkg/imgpkg/registry/doc.go) for an example.
 When contributing new source code via a PR, the [GitHub Action linter](https://github.com/carvel-dev/imgpkg/blob/develop/.github/workflows/golangci-lint.yml) will ensure that godocs are included in the changes.

 To view the docs
-1. install godoc: `go install golang.org/x/tools/cmd/godoc@latest`
+1. install godoc: `go get -v  golang.org/x/tools/cmd/godoc`
 1. Start the server: `godoc -http=:6060` and visit [`http://localhost:6060/pkg/github.com/vmware-tanzu/carvel-imgpkg/`](http://localhost:6060/pkg/github.com/vmware-tanzu/carvel-imgpkg/).